SanchanaHR/Netflix-Tableau-Dashboard/README.md

 ![image](https://github.com/SanchanaHR/Netflix-Tableau-Dashboard/assets/127469995/7e03369a-275a-4788-b090-608967e5370b)

 # Introduction
 Netflix is the most subscribed video-on-demand internet streaming service and a global leader in media and video streaming.
 It has over 250 million subscribers in over 190 countries with its diverse library of over 8000 movies and TV shows.
-This Netflix Dashboard delves deep into this world of entertainment, providing valuable insights trends and patterns that can help make strategic decisions on content and viewership.
+This Netflix Dashboard delves deep into the world of entertainment, providing valuable insights, trends and patterns that can help make strategic decisions on content and viewership.

 # About Data
 The dataset contains around 6500 records of movie and TV shows with details on the title, director, cast, country and description.